mediaessenz/nodered-snap/README.md

-# node-red.snap

-### Node-RED snap package
+# Node-RED Snap package

+The Node-RED graphical wiring tool for Low-code programming of event-driven applications.
-Core18 based version of the Node-RED internet of things graphical wiring tool packaged as an Ubuntu Snap, intended for multiple architectures.
+Packaged as a Core18 based Ubuntu Snap, intended for multiple architectures.

-Listens on port 1880 by default.
+Listens on port 1880 and runs as as service in strict mode by default.

 #### Gotchas

 When installed as a Snap package, it will run in a secure container that does not have access to any external facilities that may be needed for you to use, such as:

+ - access to the main system storage/disk
  - `gcc` - needed to compile any binary components of nodes you want to install
  - `git` - needed if you want to use the Projects feature
  - direct access to gpio hardware
  - access to any external commands your flows want to use with the Exec node (for example).

 You can relax this by installing the snap in `--classic` mode but this is not advised.
 You do so at your own risk, etc.

 **ping**: If you want to use the ping node you must manually connect the network-observe interface.